ex0-tekk/Diabolist-VR/README.md

 ---

-**Diabolist VR is a high fantasy theme-based mod list that pays homage to the hack-n-slash loot-hoarding ARPG of the late 90s by adding 8 Diablo inspired mods and so much more, this includes:**
+**Diabolist VR is a high fantasy theme-based mod list that pays homage to the hack-n-slash loot-hoarding Action RPG of the late 90s, it does this by adding 8 Diablo inspired mods and so much more, this includes:**

 - Solarion Spear intro replacer.
 - A custom flame Diablo intro.